 Open up a free account with IFTTT and allow it to connect with your Pinterest account.

 Next, you will need to set up your Applets at IFTTT.
 You will also need to make sure you have Pinterest boards that you will be pinning to already set up.
 I have Applets and boards for recipes, gardening, blogging, lists, crafts, and travel.
 I only pin my blogs posts to those boards.
 So, if you need to set up boards just for your websites pins, now is the time to do this.

-When you are in IFTTT, click on New Applet under your email in the top right-hand corner.
+When you are in IFTTT, click on your PROFILE picture in the top right-hand corner and then click CREATE.

 Click on the blue +this